mnett0/CryptoMoneyTicker/README.md

       145  interval = yourInterval; // in milliseconds

-Do you like this library?
+Do you like this ?
 Please :star: this project!

 ### License